mholling/nswtopo/README.markdown

 Output Formats
 ==============

-Once the master map file has been created in SVG format, other output formats may be created by specifying their file extensions from among the following in your configuration file:
+Once your master map file has been created in SVG format, you can create other output formats by specifying their file extensions from among the following in your configuration file:

     formats:
     - png